L3gume/HabaneroEngine/README.md

 * Don't use smart pointers, use raw pointers instead
     * `unique_ptr` is allowed when creating a pointer only for the scope of a function, but pretty much useless
+        * Ignore this, use unique_ptr when possible
+    * `share_ptr` is also allowed in cases where memory management would be a nightmare
 * No exception handling (no try/catch blocks)
 * Use `nullptr` instead of `NULL`
 * Until we have a stack-based allocator, heap allocations are OK, but keep to a minimum (avoid calling `new`)